Robert A. Lovett: Industry

 Lovett "joined his father's banking firm in 1921," later moving to his wife's family's banking firm, Brown Brothers Harriman, where he became a partner in 1926.

-Beginning in the 1930s, Lovett was an intermittent Director of Freeport Sulphur for more than 25 years.
+Beginning in the 1930s, Lovett was an intermittent director of Freeport Sulphur for more than 25 years.

 Politics

 In December 1940, Lovett was appointed special assistant for air affairs to Secretary of War Henry L. Stimson.
 At the same time, John J. McCloy became general assistant secretary, and Harvey H. Bundy became special assistant to the secretary of war.

-In April 1941, Lovett was named assistant secretary of war for air, a position that had been vacant since Roosevelt's 1933 inauguration.
+In April 1941, Lovett was named assistant secretary of war for air, a position that had been vacant since Franklin D. Roosevelt's 1933 inauguration as president.
 Lovett served with distinction, overseeing the massive expansion of the Army Air Forces and the procurement of huge numbers of aircraft during World War II.
-In awarding Lovett the Distinguished Service Medal in September 1945, President Harry Truman wrote, "He has truly been the eyes, ears and hands of the Secretary of War in respect to the growth of that enormous American airpower which has astonished the world and played such a large part in bringing the war to a speedy and successful conclusion."
+In awarding Lovett the Army's Distinguished Service Medal in September 1945, President Harry Truman wrote, "He has truly been the eyes, ears and hands of the Secretary of War in respect to the growth of that enormous American airpower which has astonished the world and played such a large part in bringing the war to a speedy and successful conclusion."

 President Truman refused to accept the resignation of Lovett and McCloy when they and Bundy gave their resignations in September 1945.
 On October 22, 1945, Secretary of War Robert Patterson created the Lovett Committee, chaired by Robert A. Lovett, to advise the government on the post-World War II organization of US intelligence activities, which led to the creation of the CIA.

 In December 1945, Lovett returned to Brown Brothers Harriman, only to be called back to Washington a little more than a year later to serve with General George Marshall as undersecretary of state.
 Through dialogue with Senator Arthur Vandenberg, he helped draft the Vandenberg resolution, which led to the establishment of NATO.
 Marshall was in poor health and had never been a workaholic.
-He turned over major responsibilities to his deputies. especially Lovett, and refused to be troubled by minutiae.
+He turned over major responsibilities to his deputies, especially Lovett, and refused to be troubled by minutiae.
 By 1948, with frailties building up, Marshall's participation was further curtailed.
 He said, "The fact of the matter is that Lovett bears the principal burden as I get away whenever possible."

 In January 1949, Lovett went back to his investment business.
 Marshall, however, insisted for Lovett to join him again when he took over at the Pentagon as Secretary of Defense in September 1950.
 As deputy secretary of defense to Marshall, Lovett again played the major role in the department's management.